w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

     Make sure that you have**at least 0.01 DOT** in the account that you are directing your staking rewards to.
 If you receive rewards of less than 0.01 DOT and they are sent to an empty account, you will **lose them**.
 This has to do with the [existential deposit](existential-deposit.md) on Polkadot.

 7\.
 Click "Next".
 Now, you need to select your validators.
 Please ensure you've read the article on [choosing your validators](choose-validators.md).
-You can nominate up to 16 validators on Polkadot (and 24 on Kusama).
+You can nominate up to 16 validators on both Polkadot and Kusama.
 Nominating more trustworthy validators increases your chance to earn rewards consistently.

 8\.
 Once you're done, click "Bond & Nominate."
 Review the transaction and click "Sign and submit" to finish the process.